 Raster (or bitmap) images are generally what you think about when thinking of images.
 These are the types of images that are produced when scanning or photographing an object.
 Raster images are compiled using pixels, or tiny dots, containing unique color and tonal information that come together to create the image.

 Since raster images are pixel based, they are resolution dependent.
 The number of pixels that make up an image as well as how many of those pixels are displayed per inch, both determine the quality of an image.
-As you may have guessed, the more pixels in the image and the higher the resolution is, the higher quality the image will be - but with a large file size.
+As you may have guessed, the more pixels in the image and the higher the resolution is, the higher quality the image will be.

 Common Raster Image Types: JPG, TIFF, GIF, PNG, BMP

-Instead of trying to keep track of the millions of tiny pixels in a raster image, vector images, or line art, keep track of points and the equations for the lines that connect them.
+Instead of trying to keep track of the millions of tiny pixels in a raster image, vector images keep track of points and the equations for the lines that connect them.
 Generally speaking, vector images are made up of paths or line art that can infinitely scalable because they work based on algorithms rather than pixels.

 One of the greatest things about vector images is that you can re-size them infinitely larger or smaller, and they will still print out just as clearly, with no increase (or decrease) in file size.
 If you remember back to your high school geometry, the equation for a circle of center (h,k) and radius r is (x - h)2 + (y - k)2 = r2.
 If you want to make the circle bigger, you just increase the value of r - instead of having to keep track of tons more pixels, the computer just has to keep track of a different number.
 That takes almost no file space at all.